tipsforthings/jasny-bundle/README.md

 ## Framework

 As mentioned earlier, I have created a framework for new rails apps to get you started with off-canvas navigation, which can be found [here](https://github.com/tipsforthings/jasny-offcanvas-nav-rails).
 If you are starting a new rails project, this is the method that I would recommend.

 Simply clone the framework and run 'bundle install', this SHOULD leave you with a working application featuring the off-canvas navigation.
-Then you've just got to run 'rails server' to view the working example in a web browser @ localhost:3000.
+Then you've just got to run 'rails server' and visit localhost:3000 in a web browser to view the working example.